dakrauth/prolog/README.rst

     import prolog
     prolog.basic_config()

-will configure the ``root`` logger for the default level ``logging.INFO`` and set up two handlers: a colorized, console streaming handler, as well as a file handler set to log to the default file - ``pypro.log`` - in the main app's directory.
+This will configure the ``root`` logger for the default level ``logging.INFO`` and set up two handlers: a colorized, console streaming handler, as well as a file handler set to log to the default file - ``pypro.log`` - in the main app's directory.

 To specify select loggers defined in application or library code, you pass the